androidthings/sample-uartloopback/README.md

 ![Schematics for Intel Edison](edison_schematics.png)
 ![Schematics for Raspberry Pi 3](rpi3_schematics.png)

-NOTE: on Raspberry Pi 3 you need to disable the serial debugging console using the following [instructions][pi3-instructions] in order for the driver to be able to access the UART port.
+NOTE: on Raspberry Pi 3 you need to expose UART0 on the BCM14/BCM15 GPIO pins by changing the boot configuration files to _Application Mode_, according to these [instructions][pi3-instructions].

 Check in the USB TTL cable's documentation for the TX and RX wire colors:
 - connect the cable TX wire to the board RX pin